Market Research Society

 The Market Research Society (MRS) is a professional body for market research based in London, England.
 It was established in 1946 at the offices of the London Press Exchange.
 It represents the views of its members to government and in the press.

-MRS recognise 5,000 individual members and over 500 accredited Company Partners in over 50 countries.
+MRS recognises 5,000 individual members and over 500 accredited Company Partners in over 50 countries.
 As the regulator, they promote the highest professional standards throughout the sector via the MRS Code of Conduct.
 MRS is the world’s largest association serving those with professional equity in provision or use of market, social and opinion research, and in business intelligence, market analysis, customer insight and consultancy.

 In 2015, it jointly ran an inquiry with the British Polling Council into the failings of polling before the British general election of that year.
 The inquiry found that the failure of polling to correctly predict the result was the result of unrepresentative polling samples.

 History

 The Market Research Society was born on the 5th of November, 1946 in the offices of the London Press Exchange.
 With 23 founder members, the early meetings operated as a luncheon club where practitioners of market research met to learn the business and maintain an understanding of industry developments.

-In 1954 The Society adopted its first Code of Standards – covering ethics, reporting and survey standards.
+In 1954, The Society adopted its first Code of Standards – covering ethics, reporting and survey standards.
 1957 saw the first Conference held in Brighton.
 The first volume of the Journal of the Market Research Society was published in 1959.
 In 1977 the MRS Secretariat moved to larger offices at 15 Belgrave Square, London.
 A few years later in 1986, the Society Secretariat moved to 175 Oxford Street, London as the total membership reached 5,247.
 In 1990, MRS purchased its current headquarters at 15 Northburgh Street where it remains today.